May 2018 Training is Starting Soon!

 Resources and information to help ensure that there is no safe haven for predation and sexual assault in our arts communities and organizations.
 The second in a series of quarterly events, featuring speakers from RPD, UNR, SASS, Crisis Call Center and advocates from all walks of life.

-One of the hopes and intended consequences of this Community Town Hall series is to bring awareness of the resources available to people who have experienced sexual assault, their families, friends and advocates.
+One of the hopes and intended consequences of this Town Hall is to bring awareness of the resources available to people who have experienced sexual assault, their families, friends and advocates.
 To create environments within the arts community, its works spaces, gatherings, organizations and events that foster support, respect and the safety of all artists and supporters of the arts.

 It is our hope that those who express interest in this event, follow through on their personal convictions and act, be present and participate in the Town Hall and add their voices to the cause, in support of their sisters, daughters, mothers, aunts, grandmothers and wives and to teach, inform and educate their sons, brothers, others and fellow creators about the ways that we all can work together to end sexual violence and assault, one person at a time.

-Please mark your calendars and plan on bringing a friend.
+The event is on Sunday, January 15, the day before Martin Luther King’s birthday (which is a national holiday).
+This date allows for greater participation, so please mark your calendars and plan on bringing a friend.
 And thank you for being part of the solution, part of the discussion and part of the healing.

 It can happen to any of us; we invest so much time in worrying about others that we fail to take care of ourselves.
 That’s understandable, but it isn’t going to help anyone in the long run.
 An old teacher of mine once told me, “If we give everything we have to someone else we become the ones in need.”
 So, don’t stop caring, but don’t forget to take care of you.